 "He knows the strangest things," Chapel said, then she smiled.
 "And I can't say he's exactly bubbling over with that warmth you mentioned."

 "Give him time."
 Kirk seemed to suddenly realize he still had his hand on her leg, had in fact moved it up a bit to sit on her knee.
 He pulled it away suddenly.

-She grinned at him, tried to show him no harm, no foul.
+She grinned at him and tried to show him no harm, no foul.

-He grinned back, relaxed.
+He grinned back and seemed to relax.
 "You should have seen him right after the Fal-tor-Pan."

 "Gave stiff a bad name?"

 "And then some."
 He shook his head, his grin fading.
 "I wasn't sure the Spock I knew was ever coming back."

 "But he did."
 She smiled softly.
 "He always comes back to you.
 He loves you."

 Kirk's face lost all expression.